servo/book/src/hacking/building-and-running-on-wsl.md

 **Error while running `./mach build`**:

 if you encounter an error like below while running `./mach build` on WSL, it is possibly caused by out of memory (OOM) error because your WSL does not have enough RAM to build servo.
-You will need to increase memory usage limit and swapfile on WSL, or by upgrading your ram to fix it.
+You will need to increase memory usage limit and swapfile on WSL, or upgrade your RAM to fix it.
 ```shell
 yourusername@PC:~/servo$ ./mach build
 No build type specified so assuming `--dev`.